landbu/Minesweeper/README.md

 - [x] Publish a functional, but minimalistic, minesweeper copy
 - [ ] Add the missing minesweeper elements (mainly flags, but also perhaps highscore)
 - [ ] Use graphics to make it look like a minecraft mine
-- [ ] Add aditional content to the game, like special ores to mine and (the option make) bigger maps.
+- [ ] Add additional content to the game, like special ores to mine and (the option make) bigger maps.
-- [ ] Defeat Gustav Brandeel in the best minesweeper contest
+- [ ] Defeat Gustav Brandell in the best minesweeper contest